Edurata/edurata.github.io/pages/registry/definitions/index.md

 ## Interface

 It is also possible to define an optional [interface](./interface.md) which defines the validation of input and output values of workflows and functions

-Check the quota for how large the dependency folder can be [here](../../architecture.md)